arpost/learning-git-and-github/README.md

 ```$ git --version```

 If you don’t have it installed already, Terminal will prompt you to install it.
+The rest of what you need is installed by default or will be installed along with git.

 ## Installing Git on Windows
 Go to https://git-scm.com/download/win and the download will start automatically.
 For more information, go to https://gitforwindows.org.